 FACT FILE

-What are some of the key feature of your curriculum and learning approach?
+What are some key feature of your curriculum and learning approach?

 At NAIS HK, we know how critical this early stage of children’s lives is to ensuring they become confident, well-rounded individuals who love learning.
-We follow the Early Years Foundation Stage (EYFS) from the UK for Nursery and Reception (K1 & K2) and tailor this to meet the needs of Hong Kong’s international environment.
+We follow the Early Years Foundation Stage (EYFS) from the UK for Nursery and Reception (K1 & K2).
+We tailor this to meet the needs of Hong Kong’s international environment.

 Children learn in a variety of ways: watching others, talking, asking questions, listening, exploring and investigating.
 At NAIS Sai Kung, we’re lucky enough to have lots of indoor and outdoor space.
 Our “Big Busy” spaces are an extension of our classrooms and offer the chance for investigation with role play, large construction, water play and messy play!